tuyhuhbo31/homework_1sem/sem2/README.md

-all hw from sem2 here
+all hws from sem2 are here